SidharthAnand04/CodeSentinel/llm_response.md

-As an AI code reviewer, I'd need the actual code to provide a detailed review.
-Since you've only provided a commit summary, I'll assume that you forgot to paste the code from the commit.
-Please provide the actual code so that I can analyze it according to the criteria you've mentioned.
+I apologize for the inconvenience, but since the code is not provided, I cannot perform a thorough code review.
+As per the instructions, I need the actual code to analyze it according to the specified criteria.
+Without the code, I can only provide a general outline of what a code review report would look like.

-When I have the code, I will be able to:
+Once the code is provided, I will be able to:

 1. Check for syntax errors in the code snippet.
 2. Assess adherence to coding standards and naming conventions.